flytelyte/Quantum-Key-Distribution-BB84-E91/README.md

 ## !
 How to run !
   1. Create a directory where you would like to clone this repository.
       1. It is recommended to make the directory into a virtual environment.
-      2. Open the terminal, and type
+      2. Open the terminal, and make directory

           `mkdir path/to/your/.venv`

-          Then,
+          Then type

           `python -m venv path/to/your/.venv`
       4. Then check the directory contains the following